localstack/localstack.github.io/content/blog/2022-07-13-announcing-localstack-v1-general-availability/index.md

 ## What's next?

 LocalStack's mission is to become the standard platform for local cloud development.
+With Cloud developers being left behind during development and testing processes, we are bringing the individual developer back in by empowering them and making things less complicated.

 We are planning to branch out to new cloud providers, while also solidifying the AWS developer experience.
 Next to the continuous increase in parity with AWS, here are some of things you can expect in the upcoming months:

 * Additional Cloud Pods functionality
 * Advanced analytics capabilities for enterprise customers
 * Improved developer tools for building LocalStack extensions
 * Better IAM support and tools to develop and test IAM policies

-Stay tuned!
+*Let's redefine Cloud Development!*